dangrie158/email-categorization-thesis/source/10_chapter_2.md

 # Related Work

-This section provides an overview over the technologies and algorithms used to implement and validate the classifiers presented in the next sections.
+This section provides an overview of the technologies and algorithms used to implement and validate the classifiers presented in the next sections.

 ## Tools

 ### SciPy [^scipy]

-SciPy is a set of python libraries for scientific computing.
+SciPy is a set of Python libraries for scientific computing.
 The main packages used in this thesis are:

 - *NumPy* a library for multi-dimensional arrays of arbitrary data types with efficient implementation of mathematic operations on this data.
 - *SciPy* a collection of mathematic operations on data including clustering, classification and regression algorithms.